Eco-friendly Tips to Keep in Mind when Renovating

 Have a Professional Conduct a 6 star Energy Rating

-In order to actually receive a building permit, your dwelling will have to reach a threshold as far as energy efficiency goes.
+In order to actually receive a building permit, your dwelling will have to reach a minimum requirements of 6 star energy rating for the house, as far as energy efficiency goes.
 Working with an energy rating consultant can help you achieve this and ensure that you once built, the new part of your home uses minimal energy and actually saves you in the long run.
 In fact, they will advise you on many of the following points discussed in this article.

 Use Recycled Materials